patrickmallahan/vin-react-starter-kit/README.md

 ### I'm getting an error when running npm install: Failed to locate "CL.exe"
 On Windows, you need to install extra dependencies for browser-sync to build and install successfully.
 Follow the getting started steps above to assure you have the necessary dependencies on your machine.

+### How do I kill the watch process on the Windows command line?
+If you're in Webstorm, click the red x next to the terminal and then hit Alt+F12 to reopen the terminal.
+Unfortunately, Ctrl+C doesn't seem to work on the windows command line.
+(Another reason why I recommend using Git Bash).

 ##Potential Features Coming Soon...
 * Package.json documentation including scripts